-No one is completely immune to stress at work.
-At some point, you might feel the pressure of work-related stress.
-Any job or career can have stressful elements, even if you love what you do.
+No one is completely immune to stress in life.
+At some point, you might feel the pressure of responsibilities at and at work.
+Any aspect of life can have stressful elements, even if you love what you do.
 In the short-term, you may experience pressure to meet a deadline or to fulfill a challenging obligation.
-But when work stress becomes chronic, it can be overwhelming—and harmful to both physical and emotional health.
+But when personal or work stress becomes chronic, it can be overwhelming—and harmful to both emotional and physical health.

 Here are 12 tips to relieve stress.

 –Track your stressors.
 Keep a journal for a week or two to identify which situations create the most stress and how you respond to them.
 Record your beliefs, thoughts, feelings, and information about the situation and environment, including the people and circumstances involved, the physical setting, and how you reacted.
 Did you raise your voice?
 Did some raise their voice to you?
 Was someone judgmental or critical?

 –Set boundaries when someone encroaches on your time or wants favors that will put you behind in your work.